-Only collision coverage pays for damage you cause to your own vehicle, but contrary to popular belief, you can also use it for accidents in which you were not at fault.
-And really, there are three different ways collision coverage can work to your benefit if you find yourself at the wheel after an accident:
+Collision coverage pays for damage you cause to your own vehicle and you can also use it for accidents in which you were not at fault.
+Really, there are five different ways collision coverage can work to your benefit if you find yourself at the wheel after an accident:

 - Your insurer will pay your damages and then go seek reimbursement from the other driver’s insurance.

 - Many drivers take advantage of this option when the at-fault driver’s insurer is being difficult or slow to act.
 You will typically have to demand your insurer take action in this scenario, but if you paid for collision coverage, you have these benefits.

 - Using this option should not raise your rates, since you were not at fault.
 Be sure to ask your insurance adjuster whether a scenario will or won’t affect your car insurance rates before choosing your course of action.